 Rewarding House Points

-At the end of each term, house points are added up and the winning house will be rewarded the house cup (with the house colour ribbon attached).
-In addition, house captains will hold a house meeting where pupils will then decide on their reward.
-Rewards such as; non-uniform day for the winning house or time off the curriculum.
+At the end of each term, house points are added up and the winning house will be rewarded the house cup (with the house colour ribbon attached) and a team reward.

 Pupils will have opportunities throughout the year to meet as a house (a house assembly) to discuss and organise possible competitive events and activities.